kyma-project/console/CONTRIBUTING.md

 * User should be able to close the modal (without saving changes, if any) by clicking anywhere outside of it.
 * Modal should support keyboard control:
     * User should always be able to navigate the modal using only a keyboard.
 While the modal is opened, focus should not leave the modal window.
-    * If a modal contains input fields, the first of them should be automatically focused on opening the modal.
-In some cases, we can set focus on the most important element instead (e.g. incorrect one).
+    * If the modal contains input fields, the first of them should be automatically focused on opening the modal.
+In some cases, we can set focus on the most important element instead (e.g. the incorrect one).
     * Main actions, such as **Confirm**,  **Save**, **Apply**, should use the [emphasized style](https://experience.sap.com/fiori-design-web/button).
 * If the content of the modal is dynamic, avoid resizing the modal.
 Modals width should be consistent across the application.
 * Follow the [ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) attributes.